 Address: 3950 S Las Vegas Blvd, Las Vegas, NV 89119

 If you’re going to do splashy things in Las Vegas, you have to do it big!
 Mandalay Bay certainly knew that when they opened Shark Reef Aquarium in 2000.
 This aquarium houses over 2,000 animals, including giant rays, endangered turtles, and a Komodo dragon.

 Impressively, the diving experience at Shark Reef is the opportunity you’ll get nowhere else to swim among more exotic sharks than would ever live together in nature.
-It’s somewhat ironic that you can go diving with sharks smack-dab in the Nevada desert.
+Ironically, you can go diving with sharks smack-dab in the Nevada desert.

 Should you not want to go diving, you could enjoy the aquarium’s VR activity that puts you in the deep blue sea alongside a humpback whale or a tiger shark.
-There are also touch tanks for everyone to get hands-on with some sealife like rays, tiger sharks, and horseshoe crabs.
+There are also touch tanks for everyone to get hands-on with sealife, like rays, tiger sharks, and horseshoe crabs.

 29. Take a Day Trip to Lake Mead and the Hoover Dam

 Address: 81 Hoover Dam Access Rd, Boulder City, NV 89005